The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Uniform Cantor Set Spectra

 \subsubsection{Approaching the continuum limit $\Lambda = 1$}

-The equivalence between the $\Lambda=4M+1$, $z=1$ NRG treatments of hybridization functions $\tDelta_{C(4M+1)}$ and $\tDelta_{P(D_{C(4M+1)}-1)}$ arises because this particular combination of $\Lambda$ and $z$ perfectly aligns the logarithmic energy bins with the self-similarity of the fractal hybridization function about the Fermi energy.
-Each bin boundary $\teps_m$ in Eq.\ \eqref{eq:teps_m} coincides exactly with the top of a mini-band (see Fig.\ \ref{fig:5-3-Cantor-DOS}).
-Alignment of the NRG bin boundaries with mini-band edges is disrupted by a change in $\Lambda$ and/or $z$.
-Thus, we expect such a change to cause the NRG description of $\tDelta_{C(4M+1)}$ to deviate from that of $\tDelta_{P(D_{C(4M+1)}-1)}$.
+The equivalence between the $\Lambda=4M+1$, $z=1$ NRG treatments of hybridization functions $\Delta_{C(4M+1)}$ and $\Delta_{P(D_{C(4M+1)}-1)}$ arises because this particular combination of $\Lambda$ and $z$ perfectly aligns the logarithmic energy bins with the self-similarity of the fractal hybridization function about the Fermi energy.
+Each bin boundary $\teps_m$ in Eq.\ \eqref{eq:teps_m} coincides exactly with the top of a subband (see Fig.\ \ref{fig:5-3-Cantor-DOS}).
+Alignment of the NRG bin boundaries with subband edges is disrupted by a change in $\Lambda$ and/or $z$.
+Thus, we expect such a change to cause the NRG description of $\Delta_{C(4M+1)}$ to deviate from that of $\Delta_{P(D_{C(4M+1)}-1)}$.

-Appendix \ref{app:self-similar} discusses the evolution of the Wilson-chain hopping coefficients $t_n$ for the uniform $1/5$ Cantor set as one progresses through the sequence of dicretizations specified in Eq.\ \eqref{eq:Lambda-seq}.
+Appendix \ref{app:self-similar} discusses the evolution of the Wilson-chain hopping coefficients $t_n$ for the uniform $1/5$ Cantor set as one progresses through the sequence of discretizations specified in Eq.\ \eqref{eq:Lambda-seq}.
 The appendix also summarizes observations concerning the $t_n$ coefficients for two other families of hybridization functions.
-This analysis leads to the following conclusions concerning the NRG discretization of any hybridization function satisfying the discrete self-similarity property $\tDelta(\teps) = \tDelta(\teps/b) = \tDelta(\teps/b^2) = \ldots$ for all $|\teps|$ below some upper cutoff and for $b$ taking some smallest value greater than 1 (to exclude a constant hybridization):
+This analysis leads to the following conclusions concerning the NRG discretization of any hybridization function that (a) is particle-hole symmetric, i.e., $\tDelta(\teps) = \tDelta(-\teps)$, and (b) satisfies the discrete self-similarity property $\tDelta(\teps) = \tDelta(\teps/b) = \tDelta(\teps/b^2) = \ldots$ for all $|\teps|$ below some upper cutoff and for $b$ taking some smallest value greater than 1 (to exclude a constant hybridization):

 (1) If $\Lambda=b^{1/p}$ with $p$ being a positive integer, then $\tDelta(\teps)$ is nonzero for at least some energies within $q>0$ of the $p$ NRG energy bins that cover each energy range $b^{-z-m'} < \teps < b^{1-z-m'}$, with $q$ taking the same value for all positive integers $m'$.
-The scaled hopping coefficients $\xi_n$ defined in Eq.\ \eqref{eq:xi_n} with $\bLam=b^{1/q}$ satisfy $\lim_{n\to\infty}\xi_{n+2q} = \xi_n$, or equivalently
+The scaled hopping coefficients $\xi_n$ defined in Eq.\ \eqref{eq:xi_n} with $\bLam=b^{1/q}\equiv \Lambda^{p/q}$ satisfy $\lim_{n\to\infty}\xi_{n+2q} = \xi_n$, or equivalently